NVMe SSD is not detected in Windows 11

 1. Reboot your computer and press F2 to enter the BIOS.

-2. Find the Launch CSM option at the bottom of the Boot tab and set it to Disabled.
+2. At the bottom of the Boot tab, set the Launch CSM option to Disabled.

-3. Confirm the changes and exit BIOS.
-Reboot the computer and verify if NVMe SSD appears in the BIOS.
+3. Confirm the changes and exit the BIOS.
+Reboot the computer and verify that the NVMe SSD appears in the BIOS settings.

-Outdated NVMe drivers may cause problems with NVMe SSD not showing up in Disk Management.
-You can try to update it to solve this issue.
+Outdated NVMe drivers may cause issues with NVMe SSDs not appearing in Disk Management.
+Updating them can resolve the problem.

-1. Right-click the Start button and select Device Manager>Disk drives, right click on the NVMe SSD and select Update driver.
+1. To update the NVMe SSD driver, right-click the Start button and select Device Manager, then navigate to Disk drives and right-click on the NVMe SSD to select Update driver.

 1. Right-click the Start button and select Disk Management.

-2. Find the partition where the drive number is missing, right-click it and select the Change drive letter and paths option in the expanded menu.
+2. Right-click the partition where the drive number is missing, and select Change drive letter and paths from the menu.

 3. In the new window, tap the Add button.

-4. Select Assign the following drive letter and select a drive number in the list and tap OK to save the changes.
+4. Select Assign the following drive letter and select a drive number in the list, then tap OK to save the changes.

-Formatting the NVMe SSD can safely and effectively solve various problems caused by corrupted files or improperly installations, including problems such as the SSD not showing up in the BIOS.
-You can follow the steps below.
+Formatting the NVMe SSD can safely and effectively solve various problems caused by corrupted files or improperly installations, including issues such as the SSD not showing up in the BIOS.
+To do this, you can follow the steps below.

 1. Right-click the Start button and select Disk Management from the list.